yoda-mon/bigtop-site-yoda-mon/README.md

-a fanmade of Apache Bigtop site. please check the ML and JIRA about discussions.
+a fanmade of Apache Bigtop site. the contents are just copied to check please check feasibility of the generator. please check the ML and JIRA about discussions.

-## Work
+## Development
 ```sh
 # config files preparation
 mkdir bigtop-site